 Max relocated from Los Angeles to Las Vegas in 1999 at the urging of his friend Wolfgang Puck, the first celebrity chef to open shop in Vegas.

 Max caught a cresting wave and has been Sin City's premier dining critic ever since.
-He writes for a variety of newspapers, magazines, and websites, and he hosts dining events, festivals, and KNPR programs.
+He's a Vegas macher -- bigshot --who seems to be everywhere at once.
+He writes for a batch of newspapers, magazines, and websites, and he hosts dining events, festivals, and KNPR programs.

 Says Max, "I've reviewed thousands of Vegas eateries ranging from battered carts ladling up Pueblan goat stew to Michelin-starred French culinary shrines."
 He is a co-author of Eating Las Vegas, the city's indispensable dining guide, updated annually.

 Max has traveled to all 50 states and to "95 countries, give or take," he says.
 When he's not dining, writing, or traveling, Max can be found cycling in Southern Nevada's mountains or plying his luck in a Vegas casino's Texas Hold 'Em poker room.

 Max Jacobson's Unique Ability:

 There's more than one elite food and travel writer in the United States.
 But not a one shares Max's inimitable attribute.
 He speaks over a dozen languages including French, Spanish, Italian, Finnish, Swedish, German, Serbo-Croatian, Japanese, Cantonese, and Bahasa Indonesia.
 (He can get by in Danish, Estonian, Greek, Hindi, Korean, Lithuanian, Mandarin, Nepali, Norwegian, Polish, Portuguese, Russian, Thai, and Yiddish.)